 We know how to reinterpret e.g. a double as an int (type casting) and we've seen the standard C library of mathematical functions (cmath).

-We've started off with declaring and defining our own functions, and seen how to put these in separate files.

-Next: how arguments are passed to functions, etc.
+We've started off with declaring and defining our own functions.
+Next we need to investigate more about functions such as how to put them in separate files, how arguments are passed to them, etc.